rdiezdev/kata/README.md

 - Implement hexagonal architecture
 - Do some Integration & Unit test (On the pokeapi microservice)
 - Implement strategy pattern
 - Docker environment & easy to build & run
+- Lombok & Mapstruct

 This kata is composed of two microservices: